garrynsk/gatsby-seo-starter/README.md

 Also, react-helmet inserts meta tags in the end of a header.
 But most of the crawlers limits their search.
 At least Facebook couldn't find my headers after gatsby's inlined styles.
 So I wrote some plain simple helpers for tags inserting.
 You may find them in components/seo/seo.tsx.

-I introduced some great free services for site monitoring: hotjar, mixpanel, heap, google-analytics and google tagmanager.
+I introduced some great free services for site monitoring: hotjar, heap, google-analytics and google tagmanager.
 I recommend you to use tagmanager whenever you need to insert static meta tags.
 It is very convenient.
 I installed Google Optimiser, Conversion Linker and Facebook Pixel with this.
 And Facebook Pixel now works fine.
 But you can try [gatsby-plugin-facebook-analytics](https://www.gatsbyjs.org/packages/gatsby-plugin-facebook-analytics/?=#gatsby-plugin-facebook-analytics).
 I didn't manage it, though.
 It fails with Facebook Pixel Helper.
 Maybe it is my fault.

 I checked my blog's SEO health with: